MaksSieve/yt-vacancy-test/docs/results.md

 ### Fourth iteration

 We could also use standart YouTrack instruments to import issues.
-I wrote a simple csv [generator](/youtrack-issue-csv-generator/), and the load this csv to YouTrack via google sheet
+I wrote a simple csv [generator](/youtrack-issue-csv-generator/), and the load this csv to YouTrack via google sheetю

+This approach allowed to import all 100k issues with a time ~6.5-7 hours.
+A mean rate is ~4-4.3 rps.

 ## Load testing